Virial theorem for rigidly rotating matter: Extensivity property of

-Revisiting the left-hand side of \rf{RotT}, we observe that the derivative with respect to the scaling parameter $\lambda$ receives contributions from each extensive variable present in the argument of $\text{log}Z$, provided that they attribute to the scaling of the thermodynamic potential.
-It is important to note that the $R$ dependence also appears in the intensive variable $\mathcal{P}$ through the dimensionless combination $\Omega R$.
-Nevertheless, the extensivity of $\text{log}Z$ is preserved via the scaling of the volume $V$ alone, as specified in the ansatz of \rf{Ansatz}.
-This is further supported by the expression in \rf{TotP}, where the dependence on $R$ (as well as on $\Omega$) appears exclusively through the dimensionless common product $\Omega R$, which is invariant under spatial scaling.
-Therefore, the intensive function $\mathcal{P}(T_{0},\alpha_{a},\Omega,R)$ can be better expressed as $\mathcal{P}(T_{0},\alpha_{a},\Omega R)$, and differentiation over $\text{log}Z(\lambda)$ in the left-hand side of the \rf{RotT} can be written as\footnote{ The differentiation with respect to $\lambda$ will not have contribution from the product $\Omega R$, because it has no scale dimension under the scaling transformation, while $R$ carries as $R\rightarrow\lambda R$.}
+It is important to note that the dependence $R$ appears in the expression on the right hand side of Eq.~\eqref{TotP}\, through the dimensionless combination $\Omega R$.
+Therefore, an ansatz for $\text{log}Z$ can be proposed, incorporating the extensivity property

+Here, the minus sign is introduced by convention.
+However, the precise functional form of $\mathcal{P}$ depends on the specific thermodynamic system under consideration.
+Nevertheless, the extensivity of $\text{log}Z$ is due to the scaling of volume $V$ as well as through dependency of transverse size $R$.
+This is further supported by the expression in \rf{TotP}, where the dependence on $R$ (as well as on $\Omega$) appears exclusively through the dimensionless common product $\Omega R$.
+Therefore, the average pressure $\mathcal{P}(T_{0},\alpha_{a},\Omega,R)$ can be better expressed as $\mathcal{P}(T_{0},\alpha_{a},\Omega R)$, and differentiation over $\text{log}Z(\lambda)$ in the left-hand side of the \rf{RotT} can be written as